 Processing is necessary for reasons of public interest in the area of public health.
 The legal basis for the flow of data for the above purposes is set out in:

-- Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.
+- and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.

 The data controller is Calderdale Council: Town Hall, Crossley Street, Halifax, HX1 1UJ.

 You have the right to opt out of the Council’s Public Health service receiving or holding your personal identifiable information.
-For further information, contact the Council’s Data Protection Officer, Tracie Robinson by email: firstname.lastname@example.org .
+For more details, contact the Council’s Data Protection Officer, Tracie Robinson by email: firstname.lastname@example.org .